 Whether you want a walk in the woods or an intense mountain bike ride, you’ll find high mountain lakes, crystal clear waterfalls, hanging valleys, and slopes of sub-alpine fir, pine and spruce leading to open parklands.
 Be on the lookout for deer, elk, coyotes, mountain goats, bighorn sheep, black bears, grizzly bears (rare!), moose, and mountain lions, as well as eagles, hawks, ospreys, and a variety of songbirds.
 In the park’s northern region, the Flathead Indian Reservation protects sacred lands that were once vision-quest sites for the Salish Indians, so be sure not to trespass.

-Learn about all these developments and more on an historic walking tour and at the city’s excellent heritage museums.
+Learn about Missoula's historic developments and more on an historic walking tour and at the city’s excellent heritage museums.

 As delightful as it is today, Butte began as nothing more than a bunch of mining camps back in the early 1870’s.
 Then, silver and copper were discovered.
 This discovery began to bring in a flood of new companies and new people to Butte.
 By the late 1870’s, a large and bustling city center had emerged – and was growing larger literally by the day.
 Then, as fate would have it, a fire in 1879 burned down the entire central business district.
 Following this disaster, the Butte city council passed a law that required all new buildings downtown (known as "uptown Butte") to be built from brick or stone – most of which still stand today and make Butte the historic and unique city it is.